Life Love Flesh Blood

 Life Love Flesh Blood is the fifth studio album by Irish singer-songwriter Imelda May.
 It was first released in the Republic of Ireland on 7 April 2017, through label Decca Records, followed by a worldwide release two weeks later on 21 April 2017.
 The album, a follow-up to May's previous album Tribal (2014), was created in collaboration with American musician T Bone Burnett.
 Serving as the primary producer for the record, Burnett was only credited alongside Scottish producer Cam Blackwood.
 Blackwood produced a duet version of the album's lead single "Call Me", recorded with English vocalist Jack Savoretti, included on streaming editions of the album post-release.
 Throughout the album's creative process, May received guidance from Irish musician Bono, of rock group U2.
 The album followed May's divorce from guitarist Darrel Higham, influencing many lyrical themes on the album.
 Life Love Flesh Blood features soft rock and acoustic styles, differing significantly from the rockabilly genre of previous albums.

 Commercially, the album peaked at number two on the Irish Albums Chart (IRMA), prevented from reaching number one by Ed Sheeran's album ÷.
-The album reached number one on the UK americana chart, where it remained for three weeks, consequently preventing American musician Chris Stapleton from topping the chart with his album From A Room: Volume 1.
+The album reached number one on the UK Americana chart, where it remained for three weeks, consequently preventing American musician Chris Stapleton from topping the chart with his album From A Room: Volume 1.
 Three singles were released from the album: "Call Me", "Black Tears", and "Should've Been You".
 The album also features guest appearances by pianist Jools Holland and guitarist Jeff Beck.
 In support of the album, May embarked on an international concert tour, beginning May 2017.

 Background and development

 To critical acclaim, May released her previous album, Tribal, on 25 April 2014.
 In July 2015, May announced that she had split from her husband, guitarist Darrel Higham.
 He served as her creative partner and collaborator for most of her previous albums.
 Following their divorce, Higham also quit May's band.
 The break-up influenced many of the themes on the album, but also gave May the courage to depart from her previous rockabilly genre.
 In a July 2015 interview with the Irish Independent, May confirmed that she had started working on the album, and that the release was slated for early 2016.
 After being postponed, the album was finally announced in November 2016, scheduled to be released on 31 March 2017.
 However, the album was delayed by a week in May's home-country the Republic of Ireland, and rescheduled to 21 April 2017 elsewhere.

 The album was recorded over the course of seven days, in the city of Los Angeles.
 Some of the album's songs, such as "Black Tears", were written in the U.S. city of Nashville.
-Burnett introduced May to a small studio band, which consisted himself and Marc Ribot on guitars, Dennis Crouch on bass, Jay Bellerose on drums, and Patrick Warren on keyboards.
+Burnett introduced May to a small studio band, which consisted of himself and Marc Ribot on guitars, Dennis Crouch on bass, Jay Bellerose on drums, and Patrick Warren on keyboards.